Brent hits $ 70 on U.S. summer driving season demand outlook | ExBulletin

 Brent hits $ 70 on U.S. summer driving season demand outlook

-Oil prices rose on Tuesday as Brent surpassed $ 70 as optimism grew over the outlook for fuel demand during the summer driving season in the United States, the world’s largest consumer of oil.
+SINGAPORE (Reuters) – Oil prices rose on Tuesday as Brent surpassed $ 70, as optimism grew over the outlook for fuel demand during the summer driving season in the United States, the world’s largest consumer of oil .

-“While there are concerns about the tightening of COVID-19 related restrictions in parts of Asia, the market appears to be more focused on positive demand from the United States and parts of Europe,” said Tuesday from ING Economics analysts in a note.
+Although there are concerns about the tightening of COVID-19 restrictions in parts of Asia, the market appears to be more focused on positive demand from the United States and parts of Europe, analysts said Tuesday. of ING Economics in a note.

-Tracking company GasBuddy said on Sunday that demand for gasoline in the United States had jumped 9.6% above the average of the previous four Sundays, the highest Sunday demand since the summer of 2019. more
+Tracking company GasBuddy said U.S. gasoline demand jumped 9.6% above the average of the previous four Sundays, the highest Sunday demand since summer 2019.

 Price gains were capped, however, as more production is expected to hit the market.